-Other trigger sources can come from timer modules, motor control PWM module, or external interrupts.
+Other trigger sources can come from timer modules, motor control PWM module or external interrupts.

-To operate the A/D at the maximum specified conversion speed, the Auto-Convert Trigger option should be selected (SSRC = 111) and the Auto-Sample Time bits should be set to 1 TAD (SAMC = 00001).
-This configuration will give a total conversion period (sample + convert) of 13 TAD.
+To operate the ADC at the maximum specified conversion speed, the auto-convert trigger option should be selected (SSRC = 111) and the auto-sample time bits should be set to '1' TAD (SAMC = 00001).
+This configuration gives a total conversion period (sample + convert) of 13 TAD.

-The use of any other conversion trigger will result in additional TAD cycles to synchronize the external event to the A/D.
+The use of any other conversion trigger results in additional TAD cycles to synchronize the external event to the ADC.